SpencerCornish/ESOF-423-Belgrade-Senior-Center/README.md

 - To run Dart tests, run `make test`.
 - To run js tests for the firebase serverless functions, run `npm install` in the functions directory, then `npm run test`.

 ## Setting up Automated Weekly Build and Test

 The automated build system is run on **Travis CI**.
 All commits get tested, and the suite runs against master once a day.
 This is configured in the `.travis.yml` file in the root of the repository.
+Functional tests also get run on each push to development checking that the build files are correct and login requirements are enforced.

 ## Releasing New Versions

 Whenever a commit is pushed to master, the project is automatically built and deployed using **Travis CI**.
 This will only happen on tags, or scheduled daily/weekly builds.

 Manual deploys are possible using `firebase deploy`, but proper credentials and environment variables must be set.
 Therefore, local deploys are nontrivial and should be avoided.

 ## Accessing bug list